-But, if you wanted to look at lenses with some overlap there is the more expensive Canon RF 28-70mm f/2 L USM, which benefits from a wider apertur and the Canon RF 35mm f/1.8 IS Macro STM is more of a standard walkaround lens, and will not have the ultimate resolution.
+But, if you wanted to look at lenses with some overlap there is the more expensive Canon RF 28-70mm f/2 L USM, which benefits from a wider aperture and the Canon RF 35mm f/1.8 IS Macro STM is more of a standard walk-around lens, and will not have the ultimate resolution.

 There’s also the optional Canon RF 50mm f/1.2L USM, which has the largest aperture of the lot, but is at a standard focal length and not exactly the widest.

 As with the other RF lenses in this lineup, they almost feel ahead of their time, waiting for the equivalent camera bodies to catch up.
-When fully pro level mirrorless camera bodies emerge from Canon, it’s likely then when these lenses will fully shine.
+When fully pro-level mirrorless camera bodies emerge from Canon, it’s likely then these lenses will fully shine.

 As for the lens itself, the Canon RF 15-35mm f/2.8L IS USM provides extremely sharp images, with a nice array of features aimed at the working photographer.
 It is a heavy beast, especially on an RP body, but the ultimate resolution quality should counter any other issues, with this one is likely to be the standard in years to come.

 There’s also the high price tag to consider.
 Probably worth it for this level of lens and the must-have lenses in the future, but a high-resolution sensor is in order to get the best results.
 Like the other lenses in this lineup, the Canon RF 15-35mm f/2.8L IS USM is one to revisit in the future, when we can really put it through its paces.